epam/OSCI/README.md

 ﻿# OSCI, the Open Source Contributor Index

+## NEWS UPDATE (October 10th 2019)

+The latest OSCI report showing the ranking to end of September 2019 can now be downloaded (Excel format): [2019.09 OSCI Ranking.xlsx](Archive/2019.09_OSCI_Ranking.xlsx).

+The [Archive folder](Archive) contains this and previous reports.

 ## What is OSCI?

 * OSCI ranks corporate contributions to open source based on the organization’s number of Active Contributors to GitHub